jonbrennecke/Camera/README.md

-Camera
+## Camera
----

-Swift camera utilities with depth/disparity capture and portrait effects.
+Swift camera utilities with depth/disparity capture and _portrait mode_ effects.

 This library is designed around exposing unique camera features such as: